airtower-luna/referer-mod/README.md

 * Remove: Send no Referer at all
 * Replace: Replace the Referer with a configured value

 You can configure default actions for requests originating from the same domain, and any other request not matching a domain rule.
-Referer Modifier does not add Referer headers, it only modifies or removes existing ones.
+The "replace" and "target" actions will create a Referer header if necessary, the others only modify or remove existing ones.
 The configuration can be exported as and imported from JSON files.

+## Installation

+Users should install the add-on from the [addons.mozilla.org page](https://addons.mozilla.org/firefox/addon/referer-modifier/).

+If you're working on the code you can load your work in progress as a temporary add-on using the Firefox `about:debugging` page.

 ## Developer information